jadecobra/python_tdd_exercises/source/calculator/calculator_8.rst

 * I close ``test_calculator.py`` in the :ref:`editor<2 editors>`
 * I open ``calculator.py`` from the ``src`` folder in the :ref:`editor<2 editors>`
-* then I delete everything in ``calculator.py``, the terminal_ is your friend and shows 3 passing tests and :ref:`AttributeError<what causes AttributeError?>` for 70 failing tests, I start with the last one
+* then I delete everything in ``calculator.py``, the terminal_ is your friend, and shows 3 passing tests and :ref:`AttributeError<what causes AttributeError?>` for 70 failing tests, I start with the last one

   .. code-block:: python